-“Diverse teams are more likely to be innovative and commercial, and inclusive work cultures that embrace ethical behaviour position themselves for success.”– JOLANDA VAN SCHAIK, DIRECTOR INCLUSION & DIVERSITY
+“Diverse teams are more likely to be innovative and commercial, and inclusive work cultures that embrace ethical behavior position themselves for success.”– JOLANDA VAN SCHAIK, DIRECTOR INCLUSION & DIVERSITY

 To achieve their objectives, KPMG NL turned to Harver for support.
 From the outset, it was clear that a technology-focused solution that emphasized candidate data and leveraged assessments was the clearest way to standardize the application process and guarantee all candidates received equal treatment.
 Furthermore, the option to add custom videos to the application experience and provide a realistic job preview would allow KPMG NL to showcase their inclusive company culture right from the start.

 With Harver, KPMG NL redesigned its entire application process to make it more engaging and representative of its brand.
 Rather than simply submitting a motivation letter and attaching a CV, candidates are treated to a ‘day in the life’ of a KPMG NL employee.
 By spotlighting the company, the culture, and introducing candidates to various colleagues, KPMG is able to craft the narrative around its brand and tell its story.
 The videos illustrate the company’s diverse culture by showcasing employees from various ethnicities, backgrounds, and genders.
 It also speaks to the company’s relaxed atmosphere, multiple opportunities for upward mobility, and highlights both male and female managers in leadership positions.

 2) Implement scientifically-validated assessments